 Alternatively you can take an Intercity train to Amsterdam central which travels to Delft, Den Haag HS, Leiden and then via either Schiphol or Haarlem.
 Journey times take around 1 hour 10 minutes with departures every 15 minutes.
 Avoid the slower "Sprinter" stopping train service (2x hourly) which runs via Gouda unless you are travelling to stops at Amsterdam Bijlmer-ArenA or Amsterdam Amstel.

 Intercity Direct supplements cost an additional €2.30 (2nd class) or €3.00 (1st class) each way - buy the supplement before boarding the train as it costs €10 on board.
+The supplement is available either as a paper ticket or can be paid with an OV-chipkaart.

 Children 4-11 only pay €2.50 each (no surcharge) for a Railrunner ticket which is valid the whole day on the Dutch rail network including Intercity Direct trains.
 Children 0-3 travel free.